Greensboro Bar Association

 Lunch Event

-On October 23, 2019 at 12:00 p.m. the Young Lawyers Section will host its first lunch event of the year at Liberty Oak Restaurant and Bar in downtown Greensboro.
-Please come out and join us for lunch!
+The Young Lawyers Section is hosting its first lunch event of the year on Wednesday, February 26th, at 12:00 p.m. at Liberty Oak in downtown Greensboro.
+Please RSVP for this event by emailing Andrew Steffensen at asteffensen@schellbray.com.
+Please come out and join us for this great event!

 Connect With Us